-The Agency will award up to twenty percent (20%) of tax credits available after forward commitments and awards described in Section II(A) to projects proposing rehabilitation of existing housing.
-Adaptive reuse projects, entirely vacant residential buildings, and applications proposing to increase the number of residential units on the project site will be considered new construction.
+The Agency will award up to twenty percent (20%) of tax credits available after forward commitments to projects proposing rehabilitation of existing housing.
 In the event eligible requests exceed the amount available, the Agency will determine awards based on the evaluation criteria in Section IV(H)(3).

-Up to \$750,000 of the rehabilitation set-aside will be awarded to projects meeting one or both of the following criteria:

-- 1. existing U.S. Department of Agriculture, Rural Development (RD) Section 515 financing and project-based rental assistance for at least fifty percent (50%) of the units; - 2. allocated 9% tax credits in 1992 or earlier.
+- 1. The following will be considered new construction under Section II(C) below: - (a) adaptive reuse projects, - (b) entirely vacant residential buildings, - (c) proposals to increase and/or substantially re-configure residential units. - 2.
+Up to \$750,000 of the rehabilitation set-aside will be awarded to projects meeting one or both of the following criteria: - (a) existing U.S. Department of Agriculture, Rural Development (RD) Section 515 financing and project-based rental assistance for at least fifty percent (50%) of the units; - (b) allocated 9% tax credits in 1992 or earlier.